+(a) Relationship of Agreement to United States Law.-

-(a) RELATIONSHIP OF AGREEMENT TO UNITED STATES LAW.- (1) UNITED STATES LAW TO PREVAIL IN CONFLICT.-No provision of the Agreement, nor the application of any such provision to any person or circumstance, which is inconsistent with any law of the United States shall have effect.
+- (1) United States Law to prevail in conflict.-No provision of the Agreement, nor the application of any such provision to any person or circumstance, which is inconsistent with any law of the United States shall have effect. - - (A) to amend or modify any law of the United States; or - (B) to limit any authority conferred under any law of the United States, unless specifically provided for in this Act.